HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/troubleshooting/logging_and_tracing/open_liberty_logs.md

 Use Open Liberty log files and tracing to troubleshoot problems with HCL WebEngine.

-For more information see: [Log and trace configuration](https://openliberty.io/docs/latest/log-trace-configuration.html)
+For more information, refer to [Log and trace configuration](https://openliberty.io/docs/latest/log-trace-configuration.html){target="_blank"}.